Ernesto905/MLOps/README.md

 # Machine Learning Pipeline Orchestration with ZenML (Proof of Concept)

 ## Introduction
 The repository documents the development of an automated, end-to-end machine learning pipeline.
-The objective is to create a cloud-independent, production ready, infrastructure for sentiment analysis, utilizing ZenML as the orchestration layer.
+Using ZenML as the orchestration layer, the objective is to create cloud-independent, production ready, infrastructure for a variety of model use cases such as sentiment analysis, prediction with linear regression, and perhaps some non-supervised workloads.

 ## Note
 This README serves as a dynamic document, subject to updates as the project evolves and more insights on ZenML's capabilities and its interaction with AWS Datazone are gathered.
 As time goes on, the tools employed are subject to substitution or removal, if too many issues arise given ZenML as the backbone.
 More documentation will be included as the project grows.